What is Baltimore Corps?

 Fagan Harris and Wes Moore co-founded Baltimore Corps in 2013, working from the central insight that talented Millennials could be recruited to tackle a post-industrial city’s biggest challenges and retained to grow its important population of next generation leaders.
 Baltimore Corps was founded in partnership with the Straus Foundation and The Aspen Institute Franklin Project Summit on National Service.
 The first class of ten Baltimore Corps Fellows began work with their host Visionary Cause Leaders in October 2014.

-Baltimore is the front line of social justice in America.
+Baltimore is on the front line of social justice in America.
 We have urgent challenges that demand fresh solutions, as well as the potential to overcome them and rewrite our city’s narrative.
 The country looks to Baltimore, both as an epicenter of social challenges and a hub of leaders pioneering new strategies and models.
 We believe that if we can drive meaningful progress in Baltimore, we can shine a light for communities everywhere.
 In short, one of our core tenets is that Baltimore is the best place to solve the country’s hardest challenges.

 What are the advantages to being a Baltimore Corps Fellow?